NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.3.Chapter/chp_3_exercises/README.md

 # Exercise 3.1

-When you use printf, the Java compiler does not check your format string.
-See what happens if you try to display a value with type int using %f.
-And what happens if you display a double using %d?
-What if you use two format specifiers, but then only provide one value?

-# Exercise 3.2

 Write a program that converts a temperature from Celsius to Fahrenheit.
 It should (1) prompt the user for input, (2) read a double value from the keyboard, (3) calculate the result, and (4) format the output to one